-(a) Flagrant or persistent violation of any USA Cycling

-Regulations that seriously damages the good name of USA Cycling, any of its associations or the sport of bicycle racing;
+(a) Flagrant or persistent violation of any USA Cycling Regulations that seriously damages the good name of USA Cycling, any of its associations or the sport of bicycle racing;

-(b) Any member who acknowledges in writing any published rules of conduct for the use of a training, housing or racing site obtained by the Association and who subsequently violates those rules;

-(c) Members who fail to make good on invalid checks presented as payment to USA Cycling or as an entry fee at an event that was issued a race permit by the Association, or who fail to promptly pay any fine or other financial obligation due USA Cycling.
+- (b) Any member who acknowledges in writing any published rules of conduct for the use of a training, housing or racing site obtained by the Association and who subsequently violates those rules; - (c) Members who fail to make good on invalid checks presented as payment to USA Cycling or as an entry fee at an event that was issued a race permit by the Association, or who fail to promptly pay any fine or other financial obligation due USA Cycling.

-10.3 Investigation, Notice and Appeal
+10.3 Investigation

-10.3.1 An Investigator authorized by the Executive Director shall attempt to hear all sides of a dispute and will personally assess the evidence before making a decision to suspend a member.

-10.3.2 For misconduct in any given race meet, the investigator may domestically suspend a member for up to 30 days, or under Bylaw 10.2, paragraph c, until the obligation is fulfilled.

-10.3.3 A notice of suspension shall be communicated to the member in writing and shall state the acts that led to the imposition of domestic suspension and the rules that were violated.
-A copy of this notice shall be sent to the Executive Director.

-10.3.4 If the member mails an appeal to the investigator within 10 days from the date of notice to the member (date mailed), suspension shall be stayed pending the decision of the Appeals Jury.
-If the member does not appeal within the prescribed period, even if the member does not receive the notice, suspension shall begin 11 days from the date of notice to the member unless the investigator specifies a later starting date in the notice.

-10.3.5 If the domestic suspension is appealed, the appeal shall be heard in accordance with the procedures of USA Cycling Policy V.
+- 10.3.1 An Investigator authorized by the Executive Director shall attempt to hear all sides of a dispute and will personally assess the evidence before making a decision to suspend a member. - 10.3.2 For misconduct in any given race event, the investigator may domestically suspend a member for up to 30 days, or under Bylaw 10.2, paragraph c, until the obligation is fulfilled. - 10.3.3 A notice of suspension shall be communicated to the member in writing and shall state the acts that led to the imposition of domestic suspension and the rules that were violated.
+A copy of this notice shall be sent to the Executive Director. - 10.3.4 If the member mails a request for a hearing to the investigator within 10 days from the date of notice to the member (date mailed), the suspension shall be stayed pending the decision of the Hearing Panel.
+If the member does not request a hearing within the prescribed period, even if the member does not receive the notice, suspension shall begin 11 days from the date of notice to the member unless the investigator specifies a later starting date in the notice. - 10.3.5 If the domestic suspension is referred to a hearing panel, the hearing shall be heard in accordance with the procedures of USA Cycling Policy V.

-USA Cycling Regulations
+USA CYCLING REGULATIONS